Search

 The first classroom behavior management system on the list is teamwork bingo.
 Display a hundred chart in the classroom and place cards numbered 1-100 into a container.
 You can either identify specific ways to earn a number (i.e. everyone bringing in their homework or cleaning up and transitioning in less time than previously recorded) or make it spontaneous (getting a compliment from another teacher as they walk as a class down the hallway).

 When students earn a number, the teacher asks a student to draw a number from the container and color that number in on the chart.
-When a predetermined number of squares in a row have been colored, the class earns a reward (wear slippers or pajamas for the day, an hour of free choice time, etc).
+When a predetermined number of squares in a row have been colored, the class earns a reward.
+As a reward, students could enjoy a pajama day, an hour of free choice time, a movie screening, or an extra recess outside.
 If you want the class to earn a reward sooner, you may want to use a smaller chart such as numbers 1-25.

 Chatty class?
 High noise levels?
 Constant communication with parents?
 You NEED to check out these elementary classroom behavior management systems from the Clutter Free Classroom.
 Learn ideas, tips, and tricks for how to track individual charts, clip charts, incentives, and token economy. #classroommanagement #clutterfreeclassroomChatty class?
 High noise levels?
 Constant communication with parents?
 You NEED to check out these elementary classroom behavior management systems from the Clutter Free Classroom.
 Learn ideas, tips, and tricks for how to track individual charts, clip charts, incentives, and token economy. #classroommanagement #clutterfreeclassroom